 - Connect the console cable to the serial port on a terminal, or a PC running terminal emulation software, and tighten the captive retaining screws on the DB-9 connector. - Connect the other end of the cable to the RS-232 serial port on the access point. - 3.
-Make sure the terminal emulation software is set as follows: - Select the appropriate serial port (COM port 1 or 2). - · Set the data rate to 9600 baud. - · Set the data format to 8 data bits, 1 stop bit, and no parity. - Set flow control to none. - · Set the emulation mode to VT100. - · When using HyperTerminal, select Terminal keys, not Windows keys. - Once you have set up the terminal correctly, press the [Enter] key to initiate the console connection.
-The console login screen will be displayed.
+Make sure the terminal emulation software is set as follows: - Select the appropriate serial port (COM port 1 or 2). - Set the data rate to 9600 baud. - · Set the data format to 8 data bits, 1 stop bit, and no parity. - · Set flow control to none. - Set the emulation mode to VT100. - When using HyperTerminal, select Terminal keys, not Windows keys.

-4 Initial Configuration
+5 Initial Configuration